selcukemiravci/selcukemiravci/README.md

 ## About Me
 <p>
 I am 19 years old  and very enthuastic in Software Development.
-My interest started at an early age with Arduino boards!
-I am always trying to improve myself everyday.I am hoping to work in Data Science, Machine Learning or Cyber Security field in the future!
+I am always trying to improve myself everyday.I am hoping to work in Data Science, Machine Learning or Cyber Security field in the future!<br>Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>
+Ask me anything <a href="mailto:absphreak@outlook.com"><b>email</b></a> me
 </p>

 ---